pytorch/pytorch.github.io/_get_started/installation/azure.md

 {: #microsoft-azure-virtual-machines}

 Azure [provides](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/){:target="_blank"} [pre-configured](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/){:target="_blank"} data learning and machine learning virtual machines.
 PyTorch are available on many of these - for example here is the [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro){:target="_blank"} for how to setup an Azure virtual machine on Ubuntu Linux.

+### GPU-based Virtual Machines

+Microsoft has various virtual machine types and pricing options, with both [Linux](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/){:target="_blank"} and [Windows](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/){:target="_blank"}, all of which are configured for specific use cases.
+For PyTorch, it is highly recommended that you use the [GPU optimized](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-gpu){:target="_blank"}, virtual machines.
+They are tailored for the high compute needs of machine learning.

+The expense of your virtual machine is directly correlated to the number of GPUs that it contains.
+The NC6 virtual machine is, for example, one of the smallest, cheapest virtual machines and can actually be suitable for many use cases.

 ## Installing PyTorch From Scratch
 {: #microsoft-azure-from-scratch}